Music Liam Gillick – New Order

 Last year, New Order performed with the Australian Chamber Orchestra with Joe Duddell, as arranger and conductor.
 In Manchester the band asked him to put together a synthesizer orchestra and suggested that I could provide a way to visualize everything.
 I was invited to come to Manchester for a meeting.
 It was quite nerve-racking because I respect the band a lot but I don’t know how they really work beyond the myths and stories.
 I know about the ego of architects, artists or even critics, but I don’t know the ego of musicians.
 When I arrived they were already waiting for me which was a really good sign and we immediately started working.
 Bernard had already drawn a grid as he wanted to work with grids.
 I think that’s good because it meant I was not starting from point zero.

 Bernard has a lot of ideas.
-Stephen [Morris] has a lot of technical knowledge and the others have a positive reinforcement, giving good feedback.
+Stephen [Morris, the drummer of New Order] has a lot of technical knowledge and the others have a positive reinforcement, giving good feedback.
 They are used to working together so you become part of the discussion.
 I was included immediately in the same way as when they work with an extra musician, producer or designer.
 I became part of the process.
 Their working method is collectivist by nature based on trusting individuals to contribute to the mix.
 This way of working already existed during the days of Factory Records, where people acted upon their strengths and then everything came together.
 Even though there is a hierarchy [in working together] the band has worked hard to try and let people be free to do their thing within a structure.Liam Gillick: New Order’s working method is collectivist by nature.

 The band members are a little bit older than me but they have asked me lots of questions.
 People with an ego who have worked effectively for a long time rarely ask so many questions.
 I’ve worked with many great architects and I can count the questions they have asked me on one hand.
 The band asked my opinion on all sorts of practical questions.
 There has not been one single situation where they have dictated what I should do – everything comes through testing and discussion.
 They never been nostalgic during the process.
 They talk about the present moment – they live in real time.